This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 When not to breastfeed:

-- Your baby has galactosemia, a condition that keeps his body from breaking down galactose (a form of sugar found in breast milk).
+- Your baby has galactosemia, a condition that keeps his or her body from breaking down galactose (a form of sugar found in breast milk).

 - You have active tuberculosis (TB) that has not been treated for at least 2 weeks.